lich-uct/molpher-lib/doc/source/usage/installation.rst

 Building and Installing from Source on Linux
 --------------------------------------------

-If you want to build the source code yourself, you will have to use :command:`cmake`.
+If you are a developer and want to build the source code yourself, you will have to use :command:`cmake` to build the C++ portion of the library.
 This section describes how to do that on a Linux machine.
-If you want to build the library on a different platform, this section might provide useful information as well.
-However, you might need to make some adjustments to the underlying :file:`CMakeLists.txt`.
+If you want to build the library on a different platform, this section will provide useful information as well.
+You will probably need to make some adjustments to the underlying :file:`CMakeLists.txt` to support your platform.

 ..  note:: If you manage to successfully build the library on a platform other than Linux,
         please, consider making a pull request and contributing your code to the `official GitHub